Difficult times at Liljeholmen – Erik Alfort and his children

 We do not know whether Gustaf Ståhlgren ever married, so in principle there may be an entire unknown branch of the family just waiting to be discovered.
 Indeed, there are people in Linköping today with the name Ståhlgren.
 I would not say that the likelihood of a large branch existing is great, though; it was probably a common enough name among soldiers.

-icon-arrow-right The next chapter ”Politiska bönder” tells the touching story of Maria Catharina Ahlfort’s struggles to raise her children as more than just common farmers.
+icon-arrow-right Chapter 6 ”Politiska bönder” tells the touching story of Maria Catharina Ahlfort’s struggles to raise her children as more than just common farmers.

 Selected sources for chapter 5